 It goes without saying that in the last 2 years, the world has become more aware of the shortage of nursing staff.

 Which has a few reasons behind it.
 For one thing, governments around the world are investing less money in this area than they have in the past.
 This has led to fewer people wanting to pursue this career.
 As few undergraduates can afford to pay for nursing fees without funding.
 Then, there is also an issue with training.
 To train as a nurse, you will need to have a clinical placement, which may be in a hospital, psychiatric ward, or other care units.
 However, when it comes to the university training aspect, there are few people who can educate nurses.
+When you complete your nurse education, you can easily find Nurse Educator jobs on Jooble.

 Specifically, there are very few nurse educators.
 In essence, these nurses can also help train other nurses who are looking to undertake their RN or MSN training certificates.